 Step 1: Count Your Cash

 How much you have to spend on the wedding is directly proportional to three sources of money:

-Your savings: This isn't as simple as checking your bank account.
+- You and your fiancé's individual savings: This isn't as simple as checking your bank account.
 Ideally, you and your partner each have three months of living expenses set aside in case of a job loss or health setback (separate from retirement funds).
 Subtract that in-case-of-emergency amount from your total balance in the bank, and that's how much you could put toward wedding costs.

-Your monthly income: After you've made payments for existing debts, like student loans, set aside up to 10 percent of your earnings each month.
-"Establish direct deposits into a separate account for wedding expenses so it isn't just leftovers that get saved," says Erin Lowry, a personal-finance expert and the author of Broke Millennial: Stop Scraping By and Get Your Financial Life Together.
+- The amount you can set aside from your current income: After you've made payments for existing debts, like student loans, set aside up to 10 percent of your earnings each month.
+"Establish direct deposits into a separate account for wedding expenses so it isn't just leftovers that get saved," says Erin Lowry, a personal finance expert and the author of "Broke Millennial: Stop Scraping By and Get Your Financial Life Together".

 Step 2: Track Your Spending

 Create a spreadsheet with three expense columns: Estimated, Modified, and Actual.
 Amounts under Estimated will be driven by researching costs in your area, proposals from the vendors you choose will go in Modified, and the final amount you pay them will go in Actual.